jongio/azidext/README.md

 const client = new KeyVaultManagementClient(cred, subscriptionId);
 ```

-The above code will provide an instance of `KeyVaultManagementClient` from which you can access Key Vault service.
+The above code will provide an instance of `KeyVaultManagementClient` from which you can access the Key Vault service..

 #### Testing DefaultAzureCredentialAdapter

-This repository has a test that get exsit keyvault in a given resourcegroup.
+This repository has a test that gets an existing Key Vault in a given resource group.

-To run this test, ensure you have `.env` file created and accessible from your classpath.
+To run this test, ensure you have `.env` file created and accessible from the root of your repo.
 Your `.env` file should have the following properties set:

 - AZURE_SUBSCRIPTION_ID
 - AZURE_RESOURCE_GROUP_NAME